 10. Learn his Love Language so you can love him better

-When I Don’t get it Right
+When I Don’t Have My Priorities in Marriage Right

 Even with the best intentions, I still often fail at getting it right.
 Each day we have to give each other new grace as we work through new events.
 I try to refocus on putting God first and my husband second, and do my best from there!